NYC Ferry: Development

-Proposal
+Proposal and planning

 NYC Ferry, first proposed by the NYCEDC as the "Citywide Ferry Service," was announced by de Blasio's administration in 2015 as part of a proposed citywide ferry system that would reach through the five boroughs, though a Staten Island terminal had not been finalized.
 The NYCEDC promised the project, along with the Brooklyn–Queens Connector proposal, as a way to reinvent the city's transit system.
 Routes were to go to Astoria, Bay Ridge, the Rockaways, the Lower East Side, Soundview, South Brooklyn, and Brooklyn Navy Yard.
 NY Waterway's East River route was to be transferred to NYC Ferry system as part of the plan.
 Funding was being sought for a route to Coney Island and Stapleton, but it was not included in NYC Ferry's implementation timeline.